 Explores the structure, ecology, and evolution of terrestrial arthropods, focusing primarily on insects important to agriculture, conservation, medicine, and public health, and sustainable approaches to pest control.
-Prerequisite: minimum grade of 1.5 in T BIOL 120.
-Cannot be taken for credit if credit received in TESC 440.
+Prerequisite: minimum grade of 2.0 in T BIOL 120.

 T BIOL 312 Sensory and Systems Neuroscience (5/6) NW, QSR